 Bone marrow transplants also can be used to treat noncancerous conditions, including aplastic anemia, congenital deficiencies of the immune system and thalassemia major.
 In these conditions, a new bone marrow and new bone marrow cells are needed because the diseased bone marrow is not able to produce necessary cells that may be helpful in fighting the disease to be treated.

-The use of bone marrow transplants to treat other types of cancer, including breast cancer and kidney cancer, remains experimental.
+Bone marrow transplants have also been used to treat other types of cancer, including breast cancer and kidney cancer,

 Your doctor will discuss your treatment plan, the possible side effects of the procedure and possible complications.
 If you are a man and you are considering becoming a father, you may want to talk to your doctor about saving some of your sperm because chemotherapy and radiation can cause either temporary or permanent infertility.
 This is called sperm banking.

 You should become totally familiar with all of the support services offered by the medical center where the transplant will be performed.

 You will undergo pretreatment evaluation and testing, including many blood tests and other tests, such as a chest X-ray and an echocardiogram.

 The next step in a bone marrow transplant is to determine where the replacement cells will come from.
 There are two options.
 The cells can be taken from the person having the transplant before the main procedures.
 This is called an autologous transplant.
 The other option is for the cells to come from a donor.
 This is called an allogeneic transplant.

 If your own cells will be used, these cells must be collected before your main radiation or chemotherapy begins.
 There are two ways this can be done.